Dynamical phase transition in the occupation fraction statistics for non-crossing Brownian particles: Results

 The SCGF $\lambda(k)$ for general $N$ is calculated from the ground state energy of $N$ noninteracting, spinless fermions in a square well potential of depth $k$, which is given by the sum of the single-body energy levels.
 For a single Brownian particle ($N=1$), there is always a bound state for any $k > 0$ given by cosine inside the well and two decaying exponentials outside the well.
 The single-body energy levels of a quantum particle inside a square-well potential can be found in any standard textbook of quantum physics \cite{hall, qm}, and each of them is given by the solution to one of two transcendental equations (see below).
 For any general $N$, an interesting effect occurs: As $k$ is increased, the number of solutions to the transcendental equations increases, and, as shown below, this results in $N-1$ dynamical phase transitions which correspond to critical values of $k$.

 In this section, we first briefly recall the single-body energy levels of a quantum particle in a finite potential well.
 Then, we give a brief review of the results for the case $N=1$ \cite{TouchetteMinimalModel, Touchetteoneparticle}.
 Next, we study the problem for general $N$, giving explicit results for the case $N=2$ which is already sufficient to observe the dynamical phase transition.
 We then consider the large-$N$ limit where we uncover a universal behaviour of the system.
 We also discuss the conditioned process, both for general $N$ and in the large-$N$ limit.
-We choose the units of space and time such that $D= \frac{1}{2}$, $l=1$ throughout the entire section.